Last Modified: 05 Oct 2015

 SLEEPING BAG & INNER SHEET:

 A sleeping bag is essential while trekking as only blankets are provided at tea houses.
 Please note that sleeping bags, are readily available to buy or hire in both Kathmandu and Pokhara at very reasonable rates.
 Most items can be hired for no more than US$2 per day.
 Your group leader can assist you in hiring gear.
 If you plan to hire a sleeping bag we recommend that you bring an inner sleeping sheet, which adds another layer of warmth.
-Please note for camping treks you need to either bring or hire a 4 season sleeping bag.
+If you bring your own sleeping bag, please think about the time of year of your trek.
+We recommend a four season bag with a rating to around -10c

 LEFT LUGGAGE AT HOTEL: